goerz/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 * Your operating system name and version.
 * Any details about your local setup that might be helpful in troubleshooting.
-* Detailed steps to reproduce the bug.
+* Detailed steps to reproduce the bug, ideally a minimal but complete script or notebook.
+* All error messages in full, as plain text.
+If the output is long, attach it as a file.

 Submit Feedback